Complementary colors. We're familiar with three-color TV. After all, it's been available

 TVs.
 With Col-R-Tel, a monochrome TV could decode standard color telecasts and

 display them in full color.
 Col-R-Tel's main flaw was that it could only display one color

 at a time.
 The viewer noticed this effect as flicker.
 As we'll see, Spectrac, a later

 converter, solved the flicker problem.
 In fact, Spectrac proved that two colors could reduce

 flicker while depicting natural-looking people and scenes.
 Meanwhile, Spectrac also introduced

-a novel, two-level scanning belt that replaces the color wheel.
+a novel, two-level scanning belt that replaced the color wheel.
 Compared to the wheel, the

-belt is smaller, runs more quietly and draws less current.
+belt was smaller, ran more quietly, and drew less current.